orgmycology/astropy_report/sections/intro.md

 ## Research Questions

 Our engagement with Astropy had four work streams:

-1. Supoprting Beryl Kanali in her new role as the community manager of Astropy.
+1. Supporting Beryl Kanali in her new role as the community manager of Astropy.
 2. Tracking the engagement of the community across various platforms,
 3. Conducting a community engagement survey of the community and
 4. Conducting a small number of interviews with community members who were willing to talk about how they experience DEI (Diversity, Equity and Inclusion) within the Astropy community.